-The following tables summarize the location and amount of gains on derivatives in the Consolidated Statements of Income for the years ended December 31, 2018, 2017 and 2016:
+The following tables summarize the location and amount of gains on derivatives in the Consolidated Statements of Income for the years ended December 31, 2019, 2018 and 2017:

-Amou Amount of Gain Recognized in Income on Derivative Contract: (a) Location of Gain (Loss) Recognized in Year Ended (in thousands) Income on Derivative Contracts 2018 2017 2016 Foreign currency exchange gain, Foreign currency exchange contracts - Ria Operations net \$ 173 \$ 175 \$ 143
+Amount of Gain Recognized in Income on Derivative Contr (a) Year Ended December 31, (in thousands) Location of Gain (Loss) Recognized in Income on Derivative Contracts 2019 2018 2017 Foreign currency exchange gain, Foreign currency exchange contracts - Ria Operations net \$ 62 \$ 173 \$ 175 . .

-(a) The Company enters into derivative contracts such as foreign currency exchange forwards and cross-currency swaps as part of its HiFX operations.
+(a) The Company enters into derivative contracts such as foreign currency exchange forwards and cross-currency swaps as part of its xe operations.
 These derivative contracts are excluded from this table as they are part of the broader disclosure of foreign currency exchange revenues for this business discussed above.